jnalanko/syotti2/README.md

   -g, --seed-len <seed-len>
           Length of seeds in matching [default: 20] -m, --minimizer-len <minimizer-len>
           Length of minimizers in indexing.
-Must be less or equal to seed-len [default: 12] -c, --cutoff <cutoff>
+Must be less or equal to seed-len [default: 14] -c, --cutoff <cutoff>
           Stop the algorithm when this coverage fraction is reached [default: 1.0] -r, --randomize
-          Randomize the processing order in the greedy algorithm -h, --help
+          Randomize the processing order in the greedy algorithm --require-cutoff-for-every-sequence
+          Stop only when every input sequence has reached the coverage cutoff individually -h, --help
           Print help
 ```